 As usual, and as with most of my other home baked cake and biscuits recipes there’s a simple process of putting ingredients into one bowl, then ingredients into another bowl and then combining the ingredients of both bowls together.

-Why You’ll Want to Make These Wholemeal Chocolate Cranberry Cookies
+Why These Wholemeal Chocolate Cranberry Cookies Are So Good!

 - They’re rich in chocolate taste and are so easy to make.